EdinSolar/new-website/README.md

 There is also a gem for development called [Guard][].
 This is "a command line tool to easily handle events on file system modifications".

-One of the plugins for it that is included is [LiveReload][] which will reload the browser when views are changed (requires the LiveReload extension)
+One of the plugins for it that is included is [LiveReload][] which will reload the browser when views are changed (requires the LiveReload extension).

 To run Guard,